vscosta/yap/packages/real/real.md

 @version	1:0:4, 2013/12/25, sinter_class
 @license	Perl Artistic License

-@defgroup realmd The R Prolog Programming Interface
+@defgroup real The R Prolog Programming Interface
 @ingroup packages
 @{

-  + @ref realpl
+  + @tableofcontents

 This library enables the communication with an R process started as a shared library.
 It is the result of the efforts of two research groups that have worked in parallel.